-Of the 19 construction subcontracts awarded for \$1 million or more, two African American and two Hispanic American firms received construction subcontracts.
+Of the 19 construction subcontracts awarded for greater than \$1 million, two African American- and two Hispanic American-owned firms received construction subcontracts.
 Fifteen of the 19 subcontracts in this dollar range went to non-M/WBE firms.

 As Exhibit 4-16 illustrates, M/WBEs received 24 percent of the construction subcontract awards in amounts up to \$50,000.
 M/WBEs received the highest share of construction subcontract awards in the threshold category between \$500,001 and \$1,000,000, receiving 34.5 percent.